hdShang/arxiv-daily/docs/cs-CL/2025-09-29/papers/250924282v2-simuhome-a-temporal-and-environment-aware-benchmark-for-smart-home-l.md

 ---
 layout: default
-title: SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents
+title: "SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents"
 ---

 # SimuHome: A Temporal- and Environment-Aware Benchmark for Smart Home LLM Agents